 ...
 ALLOWED_HOSTS = ['192.168.8.104'] ...

-Using any of the methods above, run the Django development server specifying that same IP address of your network.
+Using any of the methods above, run the Django development server specifying the same IP address of your network.
 You can use any port, in this case, I use port 8000.

 $ python manage.py runserver 192.168.8.104:8000